Race regulations 2023

 2.12 Responsibilities to the athlete / participant

--Participants in the Trail do Porto Moniz event agree to participate voluntarily and under their own responsibility in the competition.
-Therefore, they agree not to claim or demand from the organization, collaborators, authorities, sponsors and other participants of any liability with them and their heirs, in everything that exceeds the coverage of their responsibilities, that of their collaborators and participants.
+-Participants in the Porto Moniz Trail event agree to participate voluntarily and under their own responsibility in the competition.
+Therefore, they agree not to claim or demand from the organization, collaborators, authorities, sponsors and other participants of any responsibility towards them and their heirs, in anything that exceeds the coverage of their responsibilities, that of their collaborators and participants.

 2.13 Sports insurance

--The organizer takes out civil liability and personal accident insurance for the duration of the event.
-This insurance guarantees coverage of your liabilities, those of your employees and participants.
+-The organizer takes out civil liability and personal accident insurance during the duration of the event.
+This insurance guarantees coverage of your responsibilities, as well as the responsibilities of your employees and participants.

-Personal Accidents (the athlete’s responsibility when activating the insurance)
+Personal Accidents Branch (responsibility of the athlete when activating the insurance)

--In the event of an accident, the participant must, first of all, contact the organization, which will arrange for their referral to the medical institution most appropriate to their state of health, together with the claim form with the respective policy number , stamped and signed by the club (policyholder).
-Sometimes, and given the urgency/seriousness of some accidents, it becomes impossible to fill in the participation form at the time of the accident.
-In these circumstances, the claim may be dealt with after completing first aid to the participant.
+-In the event of an accident, the participant must first contact the organization, which will arrange for referral to the medical institution most appropriate to their health status, together with the accident report form with the respective policy number , stamped and signed by the club (insured).
+Sometimes, given the urgency/severity of some accidents, it becomes impossible to complete the report at the time of the accident.
+In these circumstances, the complaint may be dealt with after first aid to the participant has been completed.

--Any and all expense documents related to a claim already reported will be settled in advance by the respective claimant and their originals sent to the insurer for subsequent reimbursement, the insurer will retain the amount relating to the deductible.
+-Any and all expense documents related to a claim already reported will be paid in advance by the respective victim and their originals sent to the insurer for subsequent reimbursement, from the total to be reimbursed the insurer will retain the amount relating to the deductible.

--The organization will not assume expenses for claims, which it did not become aware of in a timely manner to activate the insurance.
+-The organization will not assume expenses for claims that it was not aware of in sufficient time to activate the insurance.

 3 – Registrations